Connecting Coasts: Norway’s E39 Mega Highway

 Bridges must be tall enough to still allow for the heavy flow of shipping traffic seen at such fjords.
 Larger ships can damage a bridge beyond repair if a collision takes place and, in some instances, cause collapse.

-Other safety concerns include making sure the number of traffic fatalities or incidents is no higher than the Norway national average, which is quite low, and to reduce the risk related to fires in the tunnels, which would be a nightmare in some of the longer tunnels in the project.
+Other safety concerns include making sure the number of traffic fatalities or incidents is no higher than the Norway national average, which is quite low, and reducing the risk related to fires in the tunnels, which would be a nightmare in some of the longer tunnels in the project.